wp-plugins/wptouch/readme.txt

 * Changed the way Ajax comments work - will now work for everyone
 * Changed code referencing javascript:return false; to javascript:void(0);
 * Added and refined jQuery code, effects
-* Changed admin panel to stop using Ajax that would sometimes fail to load things locally with wp-rss.php
+* Changed admin panel to stop using Ajax that would sometimes fail to load
-* removed comments-ajax.php (not needed anymore)
+* removed comments-ajax.php from theme (not needed anymore)
 * Added jcookies.js script
 * Removed obsolete code
+* Bug fixes

 = Version 1.9.8.3 =